shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * A virtual file system
 * A 'chroot' of the file system (using RelativeFileSystem)

 In order to access a file system via artifact, is as simple as adding a modification to the default handler to load the container, and to implement `expandChildren`, which will allow traversal of the container.
-In general the design is 'lazy' in design.
+In general this works in a 'lazy' manner.
 Children are not expanded, unless requested, and files not decompressed unless required.
-The caching system also provides a caching mechanism such that a representation such as uncompressed blob can be associated with the artifact.
+The system also provides a caching mechanism such that a representation, such as uncompressed blob, can be associated with the artifact.

-Very little code is needed to support this behavior because the IExtFileArtifactRepresentation and the use of the ISlangFileSystemExt interface, mean it works using the existing already used and tested mechanisms.
+Very little code is needed to support this behavior because the IExtFileArtifactRepresentation and the use of the ISlangFileSystemExt interface, mean it can work using the existing mechanisms.

 It is a desired feature of the container format that it can be represented as 'file system', and have the option of being human readable where appropraite.
 Doing so allows